 People often become injured when large or heavy objects fall from above right on top of them.
 Head, neck, and shoulder injuries are often common after such incidents.

 Many other types of injuries can make up a workers’ compensation claim.
 If you’ve experienced any type of issue while on the job or because of it, contact the law offices of Schmidt Kramer.
-We may be able to help you get the compensation you deserve.
+A workers compensation attorney from our firm may be able to help you get the compensation you deserve.

 If you know someone who was injured on the job, we encourage you to share this information with him or her.